-Avocado and toast is the two-ingredient breakfast (and lunch) that’s taken over the world.
-We’re seeing it pop up on breakfast and brunch menus in cafes everywhere, and swarming Instagram like burgers and American BBQ once did.
+Avocado toast is the two-ingredient breakfast (and lunch) that’s taken over the world.
+We’re seeing avocado toast pop up on breakfast and brunch menus in cafes everywhere, and swarming Instagram like burgers and American BBQ once did.

-Read on for top tips about how to make your avocado on toast as brilliant as possible, and for lots of great recipe ideas.
+Read on for avocado on toast recipes and top tips about how to make your avocado on toast as brilliant as possible.

 How to make your avocado on toast even better